ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 As you might tell from the name, this algorithm is inspired from computer networks.

+For the purpose of this illustration, let's say P2 and P4 are the bad guys.

 Here's how it goes.
 We first create our packets by running an quantum error correcting code on the input.
 We're doing this because we cannot completely prevent packet losses from happening.